 - Expand exporting opportunities for woman owned businesses.
 The National Women Business Council states that 99 perfect of woman-owned businesses do not have sales outside the U.S. There are significant global markets for fashion, art and architecture, food manufacturing and craft-making markets.
 The Illinois SBDC International Trade Centers (www.illinois.gov) provides free or low-cost services to help women learn how to become international entrepreneurs.

-First published in late 2016 by: Martha Carney, executive director of ConVerge, a Chicago-area startup business accelerator.
+First published in late 2016 by: Martha Carney, board member of tech accelerator hub88, former executive director of ConVerge, a Chicago-area startup business accelerator.